10 of the Best Beaches in Oaxaca (you need to visit)

 Tangolunda is perhaps the most popular area with numerous 5-star resorts and all-inclusives.
 If you aren’t staying at a resort, there are a few public access areas to get down there.
 Around Tangolunda Bay there are some great dive sites, notable Isla Motosa, which can be booked in the nearby town.

 9. Bahia San Agustin / San Agustin Bay

 San Agustin is considered the most beautiful of all the beaches in Huatulco.
 Endless white crisp sand and warm clear waters give this beach a great wrap.
 Because it is so long (1.5 kilometres) it’s easy to get away from the built-up areas and find your own patch of sand in the sun.
-There is also snorkelling and boat tours that can all be booked from the beach.
+There is also snorkeling and boat tours that can all be booked from the beach.

 10. Bahia Cacaluta / Cacaluta Bay